 - Associate Editor of the IEEE Transactions on Robotics

 - B.S., Georgia Institute of Technology, 1983

-Jeff S. Shamma is a Professor of Electrical Engineering and Director of the Center of Excellence for NEOM Research at the King Abdullah University of Science and Technology (KAUST), where he is also the Principal Investigator of the Robotics, Intelligent Systems & Control laboratory (RISC).
+Jeff S. Shamma is a Professor of Electrical and Computer Engineering and Director of the Center of Excellence for NEOM Research at the King Abdullah University of Science and Technology (KAUST), where he is also the Principal Investigator of the Robotics, Intelligent Systems & Control laboratory (RISC).

 Education and early career